lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### Technology
 Guidance is generic to apply to more than one platform including current and future technology.
 ### Email
-When defining email field validation, allow for EAI (smtputf8) names.
+When defining email field validation, allow for Email Address Internationalization (EAI), Simple Mail Transfer Protocol Unicode Transformation Format 8-bit (smtputf8) names.
 ### Sign Language Only Video
 When providing form instructions using sign language only video, sign languages do not have a written form to map to a written language when providing captions, transcripts and when translating sign languages to subtitles.
+There is a related open issue with the World Wide Web Consortium (W3C) <a href="https://github.com/w3c/wcag/issues/1910">W3C WCAG 1.2.1 language to be used in media-alternatives for sign-language videos #1910</a>
-Examples of sign languages: American Sign Language (ASL), Langue des signes du Québec (LSQ), Maritime Sign Language, Oneida Sign Language, Plains Sign Language, Black Sign Language (BSL) and Inuiuuk (Inuit Sign Language).
+### Examples of sign languages
+American Sign Language (ASL), Langue des signes du Québec (LSQ), Maritime Sign Language, Oneida Sign Language, Plains Sign Language, Black Sign Language (BSL) and Inuiuuk (Inuit Sign Language).
 Several hundred language tags for sign languages are available in the language subtag registry that contains codes to identify languages on webpages and in documents.
-This is an open issue with the World Wide Web Consortium (W3C). <a href="https://github.com/w3c/wcag/issues/1910">W3C WCAG 1.2.1 language to be used in media-alternatives for sign-language videos #1910</a>
 ### WebVTT: Web Video Text Tracks Format
 When providing form instructions using video, caption files can indicate changes to and from Indigenous languages.
 This is done by using classes on elements, for localization, styling and to indicate a language change in the cue text.
 ### WAI-ARIA (Accessible Rich Internet Applications) Translatable States and Properties